This example shows how you can cross-reference columns of data using the following transforms:

 Subscriptions column so it looks like the above.

 Subscription combination is now written to a separate row.
 You can use this new data structure to break out instances of magazine subscriptions.
-Using the following transform, you can add the corresponding
+Using the following transformation, you can add the corresponding

 CustId value to the column: